-The editors of the Midwest Journal of Undergraduate Research would like to invite undergraduate students at any college or university to submit manuscripts from any discipline to be considered for publication in our journal’s fourth issue (2015).
+The editors of the Midwest Journal of Undergraduate Research would like to invite undergraduate students at any college or university to submit manuscripts from any discipline to be considered for publication in our journal’s sixth issue (2016).

 - 300-word abstract

 - 12pt Times New Roman or Calibri font, double spaced.

 - Submit as a single Microsoft Word (.doc or .docx) file unless the text of your manuscript requires different format (such as extensive mathematical notation, tables, or figures).